 In USA, we are associated with Rev John & Mrs Misty Snyder at New Albany in Mississippi, and in Australia, with Rev. Cornel and Maria Ghita , who serve a Romanian church in Melbourne.

-Dr Klaus and Janice Spreda have now retired from the Wycliffe Bible Translators, but continue to prayerfully support the work of literacy now that the translation of the New Testament into Metta (Cameroon) is complete.
-Klaus-Peter and Doris Kügler have also now retired from their work among the Fayu people of Papua (Irian Jaya), Indonesia, but we hope to see their work continue with a modest programme of Bible translation through a young American missionary.
+Dr Klaus and Janice Spreda have now retired from the Wycliffe Bible Translators, but we continue to prayerfully support the work of literacy now that the translation of the New Testament into Meta (Cameroon) was launched in 2014.
+Klaus-Peter and Doris Kügler have also retired from their work among the Fayu people of Papua (Irian Jaya), Indonesia, but we hope to see their work continue with a modest programme of Bible translation through a young American missionary.

 We also have interests in other, sensitive, parts of the world.